|

 thinks that ethics is irrelevant to economics

-look like if interest-free money is directed at productive
+economics look like if interest-free money is directed at

-capacity, if the fundamental issue of who or what creates
+productive capacity, if the fundamental issue of who or

-the wealth is properly addressed, and if ethics are incorporated
+what creates the wealth is properly addressed, and if ethics

 f) does not implement democracy